SuperPHP/phps/README.md

 #### Why PHPS?

-Apparently, PHP is going down, if it's stuck with web and web only.
+Apparently, PHP is going down :pill: , if it's stuck with web and web only.
 And I blame the PHP team.
 PHP had its glories, but the PHP team just dwells on the past.

 Instead of waiting for the incompetent PHP team, which has lost ambition and vision, the PHP community needs to take actions. `PHPS` is one of the recent endeavors.